elastic/harp/samples/customer-bundle/README.md

 ##### Seal the bundle

-In order to export the conainer outside of your trusted zone, the container needs to be sealed.
+In order to export the container outside your trusted zone, the container needs to be sealed.

 First prepare a recovery identity :